The Blank Slate Internet

 micro-processor, such as exists in cell phones.

-Internal to the back plate nodes are rather simple
+Internal to the back plate nodes are

 optimization algorithms.
 These

-algorithms are useful because of the input / output relationship is handled in
+algorithms are useful because of the input / output relationship is

-iterated action-perception cycles with what are called utility functions.
-Examples of this type of architecture are
+iterated action-perception cycles with what are called utility

-ubiquitous in the mathematical models of neural function as well as in various
+ubiquitous in the mathematical models of neural function as well as in

 types of automated control.
-A longer

 discussion is required here.
 A summary

-of this discussion must point out that computational systems have up to now only
+of this discussion must point out that computational systems have up to

-allowed the modeling of biological function using programming languages that
+allowed the modeling of biological function using programming languages

-separate the processing of data by the program from a measurement process.
-The issue is that current programming
+separate the processing of data by the program from a physical

 environments are designed for purposes other than simplification.
 Without a simplification of the computer

-science, the natural scientist cannot do the work that needs to get done.
-On the other hand, great strides in natural
+science, the natural scientist cannot do the work that needs to get

 science seem just on the horizon.

-The back plate nodes are designed to simplify the input /
+The back plate nodes are designed to

-output relationship specifically supporting the use of utility functions over
+output relationship specifically supporting the use of utility

 an aggregation of invariance.
 [3]

-Several types of optimization process can be computing using
+Several types of optimization process can

-a modified steepest descent algorithm.
+be computing using modified steepest descent algorithms.

-Such algorithms are well known and understood in machine learning,
+Such algorithms known and understood in machine

 artificial neural network, genetic algorithms, and numerical analysis